-How to Charge a Dead Car Battery Quickly—and Safely
+How to Charge a Car Battery Quickly—and Safely

 Discovering you’ve got a dead car battery after turning your key in the ignition and hearing nary a click from the starter is a frustrating experience.
-Luckily, there are many ways to get the juice back into your vehicle—though which one to choose depends on the situation.
+Luckily, there are many ways to get the juice back into your vehicle—though which method to choose depends on the situation.

 It’s important to know just how dead your car’s battery is before you decide how to recharge it.
 A healthy battery will show 12.4 to 12.7 volts across both terminals when measured with a voltmeter, a handy device for diagnosing battery issues.
 (Find out exactly how to test a car battery.)